-The most common case of liver cancer in dogs is a massive tumor.
-It has a low metastasis rate than the other types of cancer.
-The good news is that a veterinarian can easily remove it.
+The most common type of HCC is a massive tumor.
+The good news is that it has a lower metastasis rate than the other types of HCC, and a veterinarian can easily remove it.
 However, when left undiagnosed, it can metastasize to other parts of the body over time, such as the lungs, lymph nodes, and other organs.

 What Are the Symptoms of Liver Cancer in Dogs?

-The bad news is that symptoms of liver cancer in dogs only manifest when the health condition reached its advanced stage.
+The bad news is that the symptoms of liver cancer only manifest when the cancer has reached its advanced stage.
 Some of the symptoms include weakness, weight loss, diarrhea, hepatomegaly, abdominal hemorrhage, vomiting, polydipsia, loss of appetite, and lethargy.

 As you can see, liver cancer shares its symptoms with other common diseases that can affect dogs.
-That’s why the disease can be undiagnosed, especially during its early stages.
+That’s why the disease can go misdiagnosed or undiagnosed, especially during its early stages.
 Other liver diseases that have the same symptoms include leptospirosis, fungal or viral infection of the liver, and hepatitis.

 The dog’s liver can function properly during the early stage of canine cancer.
-That is why a veterinarian can easily diagnose the disease late and will result in a poor prognosis.
+That is why it’s easy for a veterinarian to diagnose the disease late, resulting in a poor prognosis.
 When left untreated, it can result in a brain condition known as hepatic encephalopathy.

 SUGGESTED ARTICLE: Symptoms of Bone Cancer In Dogs - How To Spot